sardines in saor

 Pour a generous amount of neutral oil to a large skillet.
 Add a nice glug of extra virgin olive oil for flavor, and heat oil to about 375°.
 You'll know the oil is ready when little bubbles form around a wooden chopstick stuck into the oil.
 Add the floured sardines and fry them until browned, then turn them and fry them on the other side.
 When they're done, set them to drain on paper towels.

-To the softened onions, add the vinegar, the sugar, the bay leaves, the cinnamon, the coriander, a sprinkling of kosher salt, and a few grinds of the pepper mill.
+To the steamed onions, add the vinegar, the sugar, the bay leaves, the cinnamon, the coriander, a sprinkling of kosher salt, and a few grinds of the pepper mill.
 Cook over medium-low heat for about 5 minutes.

 Add the raisins and their soaking wine to the pan and cook for another five minutes.
 Then, remove the bay leaves.